kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    available, it will resort to pod eviction by calling the eviction API (taking PodDisruptionBudgets into consideration).

-It is also responsible for reconciling the `Canceled`, `Evicted`, conditions according to the [EvictionRequest and Eviction Completion and Deletion](#evictionrequest-and-eviction-completion-and-deletion)
+It is also responsible for reconciling the `Canceled`, `TargetEvicted`, conditions according to the [EvictionRequest and Eviction Completion and Deletion](#evictionrequest-and-eviction-completion-and-deletion)

 ### User Stories (Optional)